KnpLabs/KnpLastTweetsBundle/README.markdown

 # KnpLastTweetsBundles

-This Symfony2 bundle will allow you to easily add a visual widget with the latest tweets of a Twitter user to your page.
+This Symfony2 bundle will allow you to easily add a visual widget with the last tweets of a Twitter user to your page.

 Note that tweets are transformed so that links are clickable.